Gohla/pibs/src/4_example/index.md

 ### Drawing and Updating `Buffer`s

 We'll create `Buffers` in `Editor` and keep track of the active buffer.
+To keep this example simple, we'll create buffers only for the grammar file and example program files given as command-line arguments.
+If you want more or less example files, you'll have to exit the application, add those example files to the command-line arguments, and then start the application again.

 Modify `pie/examples/parser_dev/editor.rs`:

 ```diff2html